 Power Mountain, Snowbird, Whistler, Stratton, Killington, Beaver Creek, Alta, Wildcat, Heavenly, Sunapee, Crested Butte, Telluride… I’ve been there, and many more.

-My wife just shook her head when on January 1, my day off from coaching and when the winds were blasting the mountain, I went skiing.
+On January 1, my day off from coaching and when the winds were blasting the mountain, I went skiing.

 You can’t fake this sort of passion, but you can discover it.
 Whether you love carpentry or Lego, become an expert at something.
 In doing so, you will learn the difference between going through the motions versus devouring every detail.